invopop/jsonschema/README.md

 - Supports json-schema features such as minLength, maxLength, pattern, format, etc.
 - Supports simple string and numeric enums.
 - Supports custom property fields via the `jsonschema_extras` struct tag.

+This repository is a fork of the original [jsonschema](https://github.com/alecthomas/jsonschema) by [@alecthomas](https://github.com/alecthomas).
+At [Invopop](https://invopop.com) we use jsonschema as a cornerstone in our [GOBL library](https://github.com/invopop/gobl), and wanted to be able to continue building and adding features without taking up Alec's time.

 ## Example